Nithyanithya2/CODSOFT/README.md

 # CODSOFT
-This repo contains all level 1 tasks of CODSOFT Internship
+This repo contains all level 1 tasks of CODSOFT Webdevelopment Internship